A Private SUSY 4HDM with FCNC in the Up-sector: Introduction

 The organization of this paper goes as follows.
-In Section 2 we construct the model, including the Higgs potential (for this we follow closely Ref. \cite{kawase}), then we perform the minimization of the Higgs potential ($V$) and construct the scalar mass matrices; we also present an approximate diagonalization of the $4\times4$ matrix.
-We also discuss the Yukawa Lagrangian, and derive the interactions of the Higgs boson with the fermions an the gauge boson.
-Section 3 contains the analysis of Higgs couplings and the constraints obtained from LHC; here we use the Universal Higgs Fit \cite{uhf}.
-Section 4 includes our study of FCNC for the lightest Higgs boson, and compare the corresponding branching ratio from current bounds from LHC, as well as the expecting limit from future LHC runs.
+In Section 2 we review the construction of the model, including the Higgs potential (for this we follow closely Ref. \cite{kawase}), then we perform the minimization of the Higgs potential ($V$) and derive the scalar mass matrices; we also present an approximate diagonalization of the $4\times4$ matrix, including the leading radiative corrections to the Higgs mass coming from the top-stop system, using the effective potential technique.
+We also discuss the Yukawa Lagrangian, assuming a four-texture Yukawa matrix, and derive the interactions of the Higgs bosons with the fermions and the gauge boson.
+Section 3 contains the analysis of Higgs couplings and the constraints obtained from LHC.
+Section 4 includes our study of FCNC decay for the lightest Higgs boson $t\rightarrow ch$, as well as the FCNC decay of the next heavier neutral Higgs boson $H_2 \rightarrow t \bar{c} $, including a signal-vs-background study to determine the detectability of the signals at LHC.
 Finally our conclusions are presented in the section 5.